The King and I (1999 film): Home media

-The King and I was released on VHS and DVD on July 6, 1999 by Warner Home Video.
-During its home video release, the film remained in the top 20 of Billboards Top Kid Video Chart for over 15 weeks.
-In December 1999, the film became the sixteenth best-selling children's title of 1999.
-The film was later made available on Amazon Prime when the streaming service premiered on August 1, 2011.
+The King and I was released on VHS and DVD on July 6, 1999, by Warner Home Video.
+During its home video release, the film remained in the top 20 of Billboard's Top Kid Video Chart for over 15 weeks.
+In December 1999, the film became the sixteenth best-selling children's title of the year.
+The film was later made available on Amazon Prime Video when the streaming service premiered on August 1, 2011.
 The film was listed on iTunes for digital sale in 2010.

 Mill Creek Entertainment released the Blu-ray/digital combo pack of the film on October 6, 2020.

 Reception

 Box office

 The King and I earned $4 million during its opening weekend, occupying the sixth spot at the box office.
 The film ultimately grossed under $12 million at the box office.
 Its release also coincided with Doug's 1st Movie, which was released the following week.
+The film was a box office failure.

 Critical reception

-On Rotten Tomatoes, The King and I has an approval rating of 13% based on 24 reviews, with an average rating of 3.51/10.
+On Rotten Tomatoes, The King and I has an approval rating of 13% based on 24 reviews, with an average rating of 4/10.
 The site's critical consensus reads, "Charmless and shoddily animated, The King and I pales in comparison to its classic namesake in every way."
 Historian Thomas Hischak wrote that it was "surprising to think that the Rodgers & Hammerstein Organization allowed it to be made ... children have enjoyed The King and I for five decades without relying on dancing dragons".
 Hischak, in his work The Oxford Companion to the American Musical: Theatre, Film, and Television, says the film is "easily the worst treatment of any Rodgers and Hammerstein property".
 The Rodgers and Hammerstein Encyclopedia says "whether or not one agrees about the 1956 film of The King and I being the best R&H movie, most would concede that [the] animated adaption is the worst".
 Roger Ebert gave it 2 stars out of 4 and felt that animated adaptations of musicals have potential but found the film rather dull.